voorloopnul/awesome-phages/README.md

 ### Annotation

+- **[multiPhATE2](https://github.com/carolzhou/multiPhATE2)** - MultiPhATE is a command-line program that runs gene finding and the PhATE annotation code over user-specified phage genomes, then performs gene-by-gene comparisons among the genomes.
 - **[Phanns](https://github.com/Adrian-Cantu/PhANNs)** - PhANNs is a tool to classify any phage ORF as one of 10 structural protein class, or as "others".
 It uses an ensemble of Artificial Neural Networks.
   - [web](https://edwards.sdsu.edu/phanns)